 A bed bug infestation can be extremely difficult to get rid of and will take a while.
 We recommend calling a professional exterminator, but there are a few steps that you can take to keep the population under control while you are waiting for your appointment.

 1. Close Off the Room

 While bed bugs can and will spread throughout your home, 70% of the population will remain close to the bed.
 Close the door to the bedrooms, and don’t let your pets inside.

 Bed bugs die quickly in hot temperatures, so running a cycle in the wash is effective in reducing the population in your home.
-Many people try to turn up the heat in their home, but you won’t reach high enough temperatures and only waste heating fuel.
-Washing the clothes and sheets in hot water and drying them in a dryer can be an effective way to kill the bugs.
+Many people try to turn up the heat in their house, but you can’t reach high enough temperatures this way and will only waste heating fuel.
+Washing the clothes and sheets in hot water (minimum 120 degrees Fahrenheit) and drying them in a dryer can be an effective way to kill the bugs.

 Food-grade diatomaceous earth is a powdery substance that is extremely absorbent.
 It’s made up of fossilized algae, and it will slice into the bed bug and dehydrate it.
 We recommend sprinkling it around your bed and leaving it for several hours or even days before vacuuming it up.
 The downside to using diatomaceous earth is that the dust can cause respiratory issues for you and your dog, so make sure you wear a mask while spreading it and keep your dog out of the area.

-There are chemical sprays available, but you will need to read the label carefully before using it around your dog to make sure it is safe.
-Follow the instructions so your dog doesn’t ingest harmful chemicals and poisons.
-Many brands may require your family and pets to leave the house for several days, so you may need to find a dog sitter if you choose this option.
+There are dog-safe chemical sprays available, but you will still need to read the label carefully before using it around your pet.
+Follow the instructions so your dog doesn’t ingest any harmful chemicals.
+Other brands may require your family and/or pets to leave the house for several days, so you may need to find a dog sitter if you choose this option.